aws-cloudformation/cloudformation-guard/cfn-guard-rulegen-lambda/cdk/README.md

-# Welcome to your CDK TypeScript project!
+# Welcome to your CDK TypeScript project for cfn-guard-rulegen-lambda

-This is a blank project for TypeScript development with CDK.
+This project uses TypeScript development with CDK, to leverage cloud infrastructure in code and support the provisioning of cfn-guard-rulegen-lambda through AWS CloudFormation

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands

- * `npm run build`   compile typescript to js
- * `npm run watch`   watch for changes and compile
- * `npm run test`    perform the jest unit tests
- * `cdk deploy`      deploy this stack to your default AWS account/region
- * `cdk diff`        compare deployed stack with current state
- * `cdk synth`       emits the synthesized CloudFormation template
+To emit the synthesized AWS CloudFormation template
+1. Ensure you're in the `cfn-guard-rulegen-lambda` directory
+1. Run `make build`
+1. Run `cd cdk; npm install; npm run build; cdk synth`